-Martin Desmarais is in his sixth season at the helm of MIT's women's soccer program after taking over as the Engineers' head coach in 2008.
+Martin Desmarais is in his eighth season at the helm of MIT’s women’s soccer program after taking over as the Engineers’ head coach in 2008.
 He first joined the program as an assistant coach in 2005.
-During this time, he has led Tech to two NEWMAC Championship titles and four NCAA Division III appearances, making it to the Sweet Sixteen in 2012 for the first time in program history.
+During this time, he has led Tech to two NEWMAC Championship titles, three consecutiuve regular season crowns, and five NCAA tournament appearances, including the program’s first trip to the Sweet 16 in 2012.

-In 2013, Desmarias, who was named the NEWMAC Coach of the Year for the first time in his career, guided MIT to a share of the regular season title for the second year in a row and the right to host the NEWMAC Tournament for the first time.
+In 2014, Desmarias, who was named the NEWMAC Coach of the Year for the second time in his career, guided MIT to the regular season title for the third year in a row.
+With a career record of 88-32-22, he has established an institute standard for winning percentage (.697), conference wins (46), and post-season victories (eight).

 A 1997 graduate of Stonehill College in North Easton, Mass., Desmarais was a member of Stonehill’s ice hockey team.
 He went on to earn a master’s degree in media studies from The Pennsylvania State University in 1999.

 Desmarais has his NSCAA Advanced National Diploma, NSCAA National Diploma, NSCAA Advanced Regional Diploma, as well as NSCAA State and Regional Goalkeeping Diploma.
-He is also a head coach with NEFC and is a member of the Boston Breakers coaching staff.
+He was tabbed NSCAA New England Coach of the Year in 2012.

 |Previous College:||Simmons '13|

-Alma-Lynn Dupont is entering her first year as an assistant coach with the Engineers.
+Alma-Lynn Dupont is entering her third year as an assistant coach with the Engineers.

 Dupont coaches with the Massachusetts Olympic Development Program (ODP) U13 state team.
 Previous to ODP, she worked as the Director of Operations for the Bowling Green State University men's soccer team and was a staff coach with the Greater Toledo Futbol Club.